Delocalization of topological surface states by diagonal disorder in nodal loop semimetals: Discussion

 \section{Discussion}

 We have explored the fate of topological drumhead surface states due to disorder of the Anderson type in the WNL semimetal.
 Because of chiral symmetry breaking, a quantized topological index (winding number) providing the number of edge states does not exist, as opposed to the clean case.
 However, in the presence of disorder, a finite sample along $z$ -- the direction perpendicular to the loop plane -- contains extra states close to zero energy, as compared to the infinite system.
 Such states have high probability close to the surface and decay algebraically into the bulk.
 Since there is no chiral symmetry, these states can occur at finite energies ($E\neq0$) due to disorder broadening, and extend into the bulk because of hybridization with bulk states, which have finite bulk DOS in the semimetalic phase.
-A similarity can be drawn, here, to the \textit{virtual bound state} concept in the non-interacting Anderson impurity problem: an initially localized impurity state retains high probability close to the impurity but is plane-wave-like far away due to hybridization with the Bloch band.
+A similarity can be drawn, here, to the \textit{virtual bound state} concept in the non-interacting Anderson impurity problem, where an initially localized impurity state hybridizes with the bulk Bloch waves, thereby producing an extended state with high probability close to the impurity.
+A concomitant $\pi/2$ scattering phase shift producing resonant scattering, and a broadened DOS peak near the Fermi level appear \cite{Hewson,Doniach}.
+Making an analogy to our case, it is the surface with its exponentially decaying drumhead states hybridizing with the bulk states that produces a broadened DOS peak near the Fermi level.
+Analogously, the clean system's bulk edge correspondence goes over into resonant scattering by the surface in the dirty system.

 At high enough disorder, above the semimetal to metal transition found in Ref.~\cite{Goncalves2020}, even the $E=0$ surface states become extended because the bulk DOS, $\rho_{{\rm bulk}}(0)$\lyxadded{Eduardo Castro}{Fri Aug 12 23:10:45 2022}{,} becomes finite with bulk metallic states.
 Surface creation brings about an exponentially decreasing number of extended low energy states, up to very high disorder.
 The number of such states is also proportional to the area of the sample.
 This is the leftover of the clean WNL semimetal topology.